pkp/pkp-docs/learning-ops/en/editorial-dashboard.md

 ![A sample submission record.](./assets/sample-record-3.5.png)

-In addition to the author(s) and title at the top of the window, you will see a three column layout.
+In addition to the author(s) and title at the top of the window, you will see a three-column layout.
 The actions available to you will change at each stage, but the general layout will remain the same.
 Below, you’ll get to know each of the columns.

 #### The Left Sidebar Menus: View Stages and Prepare for Publication {#left-sidebar}